sirialicia-g/gittymcp/README.md

 ## Features

-- Create and monitor issues for repo of choice without leaving the IDE
+- Create and monitor issues for repo of choice without leaving the IDE.
+Other features are on their way.

 ## Setup

 1. Create a PAT (personal access token) for your GitHub accout.
+Classic token works just fine.
+Make sure to enable repo scopes.

 2. Set environment variable: